Get a better night's sleep

 Understanding the basics

 This may happen hundreds or even thousands of times per night, interfering with proper blood oxygenation and respiration.
-In the short term, this may cause issues like poor-quality sleep, daytime sleepiness, and feelings of lethargy.
+In the short term, this may cause poor-quality sleep, daytime sleepiness, and feelings of lethargy.
 In the long term, these regular interruptions to proper breathing can increase your risk of a heart attack and stroke.

 what to look for